huyennguyenthanh/Mobile-Price-Classification/README.md

   $ docker compose up --build
 ```

-Then open http://localhost:8000/docs to enjoy it.
+Then open http://localhost:8000/docs to enjoy our api, or open http://localhost:8501/ with an interface provided by Streamlit.